miielab/replication_qje_whatweteach/data/README.md

   - `year`: year the search interest is was collection

 # Censored Data
 Data on book purchases between 2017-2020 comes from the Numerator Omnipanel.
-We use this data to construct table II, table III, table Vb, table VI, and figure Ib.
+We use these data to construct table II, table III, table Vb, table VI, and figure Ib.
 The authors are not permitted to share these data, but we do share the code we use to create the relevant tables and figures.
 Below we list each censored dataset and describe the relevant variables.

 ## `censored_data/book_purchase_level_data.Rdata`
 This file contains one dataset called `purchases`.